 Kargil war hero Air Marshal Nambiar to review operational preparedness of fighting formations in Srinagar

-Sanaullah was detained by police in May for failing to comply with the rules of NRC - a register of Indian citizens prepared in 1951 which is being updated currently to weed out illegal immigrants from Assam.
+He was detained by police in May for failing to conform with the rules of NCR, a register of Indian citizens prepared in 1951 which is being updated currently to weed out illegal immigrants from Assam.

-"We had filed a writ petition and interlocutory application on behalf of petitioner Sanaullah before Gauhati High Court division bench.
-On (the basis of) the writ petition, the court has issued a notice to all respondents including Union of India, state of Assam, NRC authority and the then inquiry officer.
-In the interlocutory application, the bail order proceeding took place," Sanaullah's counsel, advocate Yed Burhanpur Rahman, had told ANI earlier.
+"We had filed a writ petition and interlocutory application on behalf of petitioner Sanaullah in Guwahati High Court division bench.
+On writ petition, HC has issued a notice to all respondents including Union of India, state of Assam, NRC authority and the then inquiry officer.
+In the interlocutory application, the bail order proceeding took place," Sanaullah's counsel, advocate Yed Burhanpur Rahman, told ANI.

-The lawyer had said that the next hearing will take place in about two months.
+The lawyer also informed that the next hearing will take place in about two months.